EnterpriseDB/barman/README.txt

 You can now test the configuration of BaRMan by executing:

 ----
-barman@backup$ barman server show main barman@backup$ barman server check main
+barman@backup$ barman show-server main barman@backup$ barman check main
 ----

 Write down the +incoming_wals_directory+ (printed by the +barman server show main+ command) as you will need it to setup continuous WAL archiving.